 “I am not selling my golems.”

-My-re shook her head and waived him off.
+My‑re shook her head and waved him off.

-“The only thing we have of any value is the mere dragons,” Havelock said.
+“The only other thing we have of any value is the mere dragons,” Havelock said.

-My-re turned her head slowly towards the arch-mage at the suggestion.
-Thinking, she held up her hands, so the others wouldn’t speak.
+My‑re turned her head slowly toward the archmage at the suggestion.
+Thinking, she held up her hands so the others wouldn’t speak.
 After a few moments, she snapped her fingers.
 “The mere dragons.
-We go in selling the mere dragons.
-That’ll get everyone’s attention,” My-re said.
+We proceed in selling the mere dragons.
+That’ll get everyone’s attention,” My‑re said.

-“Oh no!
-You are not selling those mere dragons,” Vomarian Fae stated pointing at her.
+“Oh no. You are not selling those mere dragons,” Vomarian pointed at her.
 “They don’t belong to us.
-If we lose those dragons the consequences would be quite severe.”
+If we lose those dragons, the consequences would be quite severe.”

 Havelock commented, “Not if the price is exorbitant.”

 “We can’t risk it,” Vomarian said.
-“What if some rich Rirorni warlord comes in and meets the price and we don’t sell?
-We’d be outed and have a heavily armed, angry customer with an army behind them.”
+“What if some rich Rirorni warlord comes in, meeting the price, and we don’t sell?
+We’ll be outed and have a heavily armed, angry customer with an army behind them.”

 “The elf’s right,” My‑re said.